ckaestne/seai/lectures/19_security/security.md

 ----
 ## Decision Boundaries in Practice

-* With many models (especially deep neural networks), we do not understand decision boundaries
+* With many models (especially deep neural networks), we do not understand the model's decision boundaries
 * We are not confident that model decision boundaries align with task decision boundaries
   - The model's perception does not align well with human perception
 * Models may pick up on parts of the input in surprising ways